XeroOl/mirin-template/docs/splines.md

 	P2:ResetXSplines(2)
 end}

---resets X splines on the 'up' column func{4, function()
+--resets X splines on all columns func{4, function()
 	for col = 0, 3 do
 		P1:ResetXSplines(col)